Brendan O'Connor (media personality): Role in the Bertie-era Irish property bubble

 O'Connor was a leading voice in the Irish media endorsing the high valuation of Irish property during the peak of the Irish property bubble.

-On 12 November 2006 he wrote an article in the Sunday Tribune, "So who's the real daddy of the Pope's Children" that ridiculed David McWilliams – who was one of the principal voices during the property bubble who warned about the potential effect on the Irish property market of interest rate increases, over-supply, the fact that average wages had fallen way behind the average price of a house, and existing high levels of personal indebtedness.
+On 12 November 2006, he wrote an article in the Sunday Tribune, "So who's the real daddy of the Pope's Children" that ridiculed David McWilliams – who was one of the principal voices during the property bubble who warned about the potential effect on the Irish property market of interest rate increases, over-supply, the fact that average wages had fallen way behind the average price of a house, and existing high levels of personal indebtedness.

-On 21 Jan 2007 O’Connor penned an article "Jade Cowen and the Big Housing Bother that needs to be voted off".
+On 21 January 2007, O'Connor penned the article "Jade Cowen and the Big Housing Bother that needs to be voted off".
 Here he urged his readers, "...
 There is only one answer to all this.
 We must stand firm.
 Don't sell right now.
 This is as bad as it gets, and while it's scary, important decisions shouldn't be made in a time of panic.
 Hang on a year.
 Don't be pushed around by Cowen and smug buyers who think they're in the driving seat..."

-Soon after that on 11 Feb 2007 O’Connor advocated in another piece, "Shout from the rooftops: house prices are rising", his opinion that "...
+Soon after that on 11 February 2007, O'Connor advocated in another piece, "Shout from the rooftops: house prices are rising", his opinion that "...
 Furthermore the economy looks healthy, demand for houses will increase as we continue to add about 100,000 people a year to our population, and as there are fewer people per household, more households are needed for the same number of people.
 And job creation continues apace too.
 All of these actual factors point to a healthy property market.
 And by healthy we mean house prices going up...".

 In July 2007, O'Connor penned what became his most notorious article, "The smart, ballsy guys are buying up property right now", advising his readers to invest in property, saying that "... the really smart and ballsy guys are the guys who are buying when no one else is... " and, ".... if I wasn't already massively over-exposed to the property market by virtue of owning a reasonable home, I'd be buying property...".